 That being said, if you absolutely cannot avoid getting distracted at home, you may find you work better out of your house or apartment, so head to a local coffee shop, restaurant during a slow time (like late afternoon), or the library.
-(I’ve even been known to do my online work in a parking lot where the WiFi will still work #noshame).
+And, if it's not possible to leave your home, even studying in your car or out on the back porch might help (I’ve even been known to do my online work in a parking lot where the WiFi will still work #noshame).
 Getting some fresh scenery can also help you stay energized in a new way that staying home can’t.

 If you’re not familiar with time-blocking, it’s a time-management strategy designed to help you be more productive with your time.
 Essentially, instead of switching from one task to another, you “block” off time for each specific task so your brain can be completely focused on one thing at a time.
 So, instead of studying, then looking something up, then trying to answer your online discussion board, you block off a certain amount of time for each task: 30 minutes to study, 30 minutes to research, and 10 to answer your discussion questions, for instance.